ayushmandas29/daily-coding-notes/notes/docker_notes.md

-# Docker - Note #58
+# Docker - Note #84

 ## Key Insight
-Docker layers are cached for faster rebuilds
+Run containers as non-root for security

 ## Date
-Generated on day 58 of continuous learning.
+Generated on day 84 of continuous learning.

 ## Category
 Topic: docker